turingschool/front-end-curriculum/projects/travel-tracker.md

 **As a traveler, upon logging in:**
 - I should see a dashboard page that shows me:
     - All of my trips (past, present, upcoming and pending)
-    - Total amount I have spent on trips this year (including travel agent's 10% fee)
+    - Total amount I have spent on trips this year.
+This should be calculated from the trips data and include a travel agent's 10% fee

 **As a travel agent, upon logging in:**
 - I should see a dashboard page that shows me:
-    - New trip requests
+    - New trip requests (a user's "pending" trips)
     - Total income generated this year (should be 10% of user trip cost)
-    - Number of travelers on trips for today's date
+    - Travelers on trips for today's date (number, names, however you want to display this!)

 ### 3. Traveler Interaction